 - 8 oz. dried pasta

-- 2 tablespoons butter (use olive oil, avocado oil, or a butter substitute to make it vegan)
+- 2 tablespoons butter (use olive oil or avocado oil to make it vegan)

 - 2 tablespoons flour